Core Concepts

 The settings panel handle picker shows colored dots matching the resolved type. connectionMode="strict" ensures source→target only. isValidConnection blocks self-connections and anchor edges.

-The Office and Planning canvases
+The Planning canvas

 The Pipeline Stage widget